Full Body Sea Burial

 Is the Body Likely to Float AFter a Few Days?

 No – the body floating is very, very unlikely.
 There are several steps taken to prevent this.
-First, since we bury at such a profound depth (over 2000 ft), there is so much pressure that any gas produced by decay will have such a small volume it will cause a negligible lift (Boyles Law and Archimedes’ principle).
+Although legally the, deceased only has to be buried at a depth of 600 feet, we bury at such a depth (over 2000 ft), there is so much pressure that any gas produced by decay will have such a small volume it will cause a little lift (Boyles Law and Archimedes’ principle).
 Also, the ocean temperature at that depth is frigid, significantly slowing the decomposition process, so any gas produced is produced very slowly.
 Additionally, the body is weighted to keep it on the ocean floor.

 A full-body sea burial is a natural way to go – very green!
 Here is why.